-In this podcast, hear about the ambiguity, complexity and unfairness of government immigration policy facing migrant domestic workers in the UK, as well as how recording and co-editing soundwalks develops an intimacy rarely found in ethnographic research
+In this podcast interview with Andrew Stuck, founder of the Museum of Walking, hear about the ambiguity, complexity and unfairness of government immigration policy facing migrant domestic workers in the UK, as well as how recording and co-editing soundwalks develops an intimacy rarely found in ethnographic research.

 Interview for @CSSDLondon

 "Revisiting the site where it was recorded is not so much about “putting yourself in the shoes” of the speaker, because I’m not trying to create an illusion of identification – but if you could go for a walk with that person, this is what it might sound like."